duanwujie/debian-policy-chinese/README.md

   the useful bits that aren't currently documented back to the dpkg team as documentation patches.
 + Policy has grown organically over the years and suffers from organizational issues because of it.
-It also doesn't make use of the abilities that a current XML language might give us, such as being able to extract useful portions of the document (all **must** directives, for example).
 There has been quite a bit of discussion of a new format that would allow for this, probably as part of switching to DocBook, but as yet such a reorganization and reworking has not been started.

 If you want to work on any of these projects, please mail [debian-policy@lists.debian.org](mailto:debian-policy@lists.debian.org)